myunghyunj/FluxMD-simulation/README.md

 - Protein: PDB, CIF, or mmCIF
 - Ligand: PDB, PDBQT, or SMILES

-The program guides you through parameter selection.
+The program guides you through parameter selection, including:
+- pH for protonation state calculations (default 7.4)
+- Number of iterations and approach angles
+- GPU acceleration options

 ## Output